Python-Markdown/markdown/docs/extensions/api.md

     return MyExtension(**kwargs)
 ```

-When Markdown is passed the "name" of your extension as a dot notation string,
+When Markdown is passed the "name" of your extension as a dot notation string
-it will import the module and call the `makeExtension` function to initiate your
+that does not include a class (for example `path.to.module`), it will import the
-extension.
+module and call the `makeExtension` function to initiate your extension.

 [Preprocessors]: #preprocessors
 [Inline Patterns]: #inlinepatterns